Quick Links

 to work second jobs so I resigned and moved back here to Phoenix.
 I am currently the Department Chair of Criminal Justice at one of the largest Community College in the U.S. I completed my second Masters Degree in Organizational Management in Jan 04.

 I met the love of my life here in Phoenix.
 We got married on Sept 29, 2002 and then spent a wonderful week in Hawaii.
 My kids love her and what better woman could you have than one who loves golf, and my favorite pastime in the whole world, softball.
-I play on an over 60 Men’s Travel Tournament team.
-We won the Spring World Championships in Mar 2015 and again in 2017 in Utah.
-We also won Tournament of Champions (The World Series of Softball), where all of the best teams play in Florida in Feb 2016!
-We returned in Feb 2018 to play in the World Series again but only finished 3rd that year..I just had a double knee replacement 4 years ago and feel like a new man!
+I am retired now but used to play on an over 50, 55, and then 60 Men’s Travel Tournament team consisting of mostly retired military personnel from all branches of the service and some first responders.
+We won the Spring World Championships in Mar 2015 (then on an over 50 team).
+We then won the TOC (Tournament of Champions), kind of like the World Series of Senior Softball), where all of the best teams play in Florida in Feb 2016!
+Then won the Spring World Championships again in 2017 in Utah (then on an over 55 team).
+We returned in Feb 2018 to play in the TOC again but only finished 3rd that year..I just had a double knee replacement 5 years ago and feel like a new man!

 We also have an adopted baby boy who was born on March 4, 2007, who just got his driver's learning permit in Nov 22.

-My wife is a former all state softball player and coach at Arizona State University.
+My wife is a former all state softball player and was a coach at Arizona State University.

 Classes Taught